blarmon/aita_bot/README.md

 I've chosen to run the the vote gathering and replying methods within their own thread because the operations can be very time consuming due to the large number of reddit API calls that have to be made.
 I wanted to keep the main thread running as often as possible to pick up new comments.
-I considered multiprocessing, but the operatons don't seem to put a large strain on the CPU.
+I considered multiprocessing, but the operatons don't seem to put a large strain on the CPU as they're mostly calls out to reddit's servers, so the threading library seemed to best fit the bill..

+I've added some error handling/logging and also a function to write comments that the bot makes out to a file as JSON, both of which write JSON out to a text file for me to check out later.

 The bot runs on a [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) running Raspbian.
 As of now (5/9/2019) I'm still making enough significant changes to the bot that I probably won't leave it running very often.